-While working at Conversant these were some of the annual internal creative projects I owned.
+While working at Conversant these were some of the annual internal creative projects I worked on.

 1 of 2 lead designers for an annual large-scale affiliate event, CJU (cjuniversity.com).
 Every year a few designers and I were tasked to update and refresh our annual CJU event.

 During my internship at Leo Burnett as an Art Director for the Phillip Morris account I worked on their smokeless tobacco brands.